hmlongco/Factory/Sources/Factory/Factory.docc/Development/Testing.md

 ## Xcode UI Testing

-We can use the autoregistration feature mentioned earlier to help us out when running UI Tests.
+We can use the auto-registration feature mentioned earlier to help us out when running UI Tests.
 The test case is fairly straightforward.

 ```swift
 import XCTest